Reaching preservation age in Australia is the beginning of the necessary pre-conditions for the release of super funds.

 From after preservation age to the age of 65, if also retired, an account based pension can be commenced.

 The universal preservation age used to be 55, and remains so for individuals born before 1 July 1960.
-For those born after that date the rules were changed from 2015, with later preservation ages based on the individual’s year of birth.
+For those born after that date the rules were changed from 2015, with preservation ages being increased based on the individual’s year of birth, as set out in the following table:

 |Date of Birth||Preservation Age||Reaches preservation age ..|